mhujer/blog.martinhujer.cz/source/_posts/2019/2019-09-03-how-to-use-data-providers-in-phpunit.md

 `testTransformingInvalidDataReturnsNull(string $invalidInput)`

-## Tip #4: Data providers are supported quite good in PhpStorm
+## Tip #4: Data providers are supported well in PhpStorm
 Despite the issues I mentioned above ([WI-43933](https://youtrack.jetbrains.com/issue/WI-43933) and [WI-43811](https://youtrack.jetbrains.com/issue/WI-43811)) I think that Data providers support in PhpStorm is quite good.

 When you reference non-existing data provider, you can use quick action to generate it: